 - A copy of your Missouri auto registration (if applicable)

 You can register as a voter in Boone County online.
 If you’re not a U.S. citizen and have a U.S. Permanent Resident Card, please provide a copy of this in place of a voter registration card.
+If you object to registering to vote, you can submit a written document with your petition indicating your decision.

 Proof of Presence